 What’s more, we blame ourselves for the browser's shortcomings.
 When our browser has an overwhelming number of tabs, we call ourselves inefficient; when we get distracted online, we tell ourselves we need more discipline; when we can’t find a url, we think we're disorganized.
 Why does the browser get a free pass?

 That’s why we're building a new browser—we believe it could do so much more to empower us.
 We’re imagining a browser that can think as quickly as we do, take work off of our plates, and pull our creativity forward.
 A browser equipped for the way we use the internet in 2020, and foundational for how we hope to use it in the future.

-The seven of us learned a lot from working at a handful of startups, as well as Snap, Instagram, Amazon, Facebook, and the Obama White House.
+The folks on our team have learned a lot from working at startups, as well as Snap, Instagram, Amazon, Facebook, and the Obama White House.
 But we don't know everything, and have a ton to do.

 Which is to say, we're eager to work with creative, kind, and passionate people.
 Especially those from diverse backgrounds.
 If all of this aligns with your values, and one of our open roles feels like it may be a fit, please say hi.